grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 For more information, refer to [About forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).

 To checkout a PR branch from a fork, use the GitHub CLI (`gh`) tool.
+It fetches from the fork remote repository and configures a local branch in your repository to track that remote branch in the fork.

 To install the GitHub CLI tool, refer to [Installation](https://github.com/cli/cli#installation).

 Replace _`PR NUMBER`_ with the number of the pull request.
-Run the command from a directory within the repository.
+Run the command from a directory within your local checkout of the upstream repository.

 ```shell
 gh pr checkout <PR NUMBER>